AllanChen/IELTS_Summary/note.md

 In 2000, the average amount of time spent on watching TV on a daily by adults in us was more than ten minutes by children

-In 2000, the average time spent on watching TV on a daily by adults in us was more than ten minutes by children.
+In 2000, the average time spent on watching TV on a daily by adults in US was more than ten minutes by children.

 <!-- In 2000, adults spent on watching TV every day in us was more than ten minutes by children -->